 - a.
-House figures represent those including the title IV of H.R.
+House figures represent those included in title IV of H.R.
 2862, the Science, State, Justice and Commerce Appropriation bill.
-In the Senate, these amounts are included in title I of H.R.
+In the Senate, these amounts were included in title I of H.R.
 3057, the State, Foreign Operations Appropriations measure. - b.
+FY2006 enacted figures include supplementals for avian influenza virus and a 1% across-the-board reduction provided in P.L.
+109-148, the Defense Department Appropriation. c.
 Sec.
 6083 of the Senate version of H.R.
-3057 reduces unobligated balances of the Diplomatic and Consular Program account by \$100.3 million. - c.
+3057 reduced unobligated balances of the Diplomatic and Consular Program account by \$100.3 million. d.
 In addition to this amount for NED, the Senate version of H.R.
-3057 provides \$80 million for NED in title III of the bill, under the heading of a new account, the Democracy Fund.
-This amount is included in Table 14, above. - d.
+3057 provided \$80 million for NED in title III of the bill, under the heading of a new account, the Democracy Fund.
+This amount is included in Table 15, above. - e.
 Included in Broadcasting Operations.